Reviews you can trust.See why.

 We love our winning food processor, but it’s big and costs nearly $200.
 Could we find a cheaper, smaller model that still aces basic tasks?

 Interested in a full-sized food processor?
-Check out our review here.
+Check out our review of these important tools here.

-There are downsides to smaller processors.
+As we soon learned, there are downsides to smaller processors.
 First, they can’t handle doughs well; their workbowls are too small and their motors too weak.
 Second, they’re not efficient for large-quantity prep—they don’t have grating or slicing blades, and their smaller workbowls maxed out at about 2 cups of vegetables.
 But a good small food processor can also excel at mayonnaises, dressings, dips, marinades, and sauces—projects that would otherwise require serious muscle or a food mill.
 They can also handle smaller-quantity mincing, grinding, and dicing.
 Overall, these compact appliances are ideal for those with limited counter or storage space who still want some of the efficiency and capabilities of a large-scale food processor.

 The mission of America’s Test Kitchen Reviews is to find the best equipment and ingredients for the home cook through rigorous, hands-on testing.
 We stand behind our winners so much that we even put our seal of approval on them.